dasch-swiss/dsp-tools/README.md

 This means that in order to modify the contents of <https://docs.dasch.swiss/latest/DSP-TOOLS>, it is necessary to:

-- Merge the modifications into the main branch of the DSP-TOOLS repository,
+- Merge the modifications into the main branch of the dsp-tools repository,
-- Release dsp-tools.
+- Release DSP-TOOLS.